10 years ago

 Paris Climate Agreement

 Infrastructure takes decades to plan and build, remaining in place often for centuries while conditions around it change.
 Ten years ago carbon-free infrastructure was adopted by forward-thinking planners, engineers and architects, providing models and a trajectory forward in the decadal process of transition.
-Their vision of the future seems bold at the time, challenging often-conservative professions to imagine changes they had not yet seen.
+Oil, gas, and coal industries fight against change with existential fervor, preventing rational discourse and planning.

 Decades are the scale of living memory, the span of personal experience.
 The remembered patterns and places of childhood are often an anchor of normalcy against which subsequent experience is measured.
 The generation now middle aged remembers a time when climate was a stable, cyclic background ever thus, and nature was imagined to be large, unchanging, and unchangeable, absorbing the actions of people without consequence.

 That same generation also grew up with machines humming in the background of their lives powered by coal, oil, and gas, which performed labor that was never a part of their experience.
 For those born since 1980 the labor is still invisible, even more so, but the climate cannot be counted on.
 This shift of expectations, grounded in living memory at the scale of decades, changes the emotional baseline, perhaps opening the imagination to change.

 Images of the future conjured in the past shape the present, even as new visions are created for climatic changes accelerate with each decade.

 Image: Composite of images: Times Square at night, 1911, Library of Congress; Horse Car’s Last days, 1917, The New York Times Photo Archive.